 They settled Bogue Swamp and Buckhead (Green Swamp) area around 1750.

-William Mitchell, and John Freeman; Ishmael Chavis and Emmanuel sChavis – brothers representing two different Tuscarora clans or tribes; Cheif James Lowery, and a bunch others, all came together to Lake Waccamaw from the Tuscarora reservation in Bertie County, Indian Woods.
+William Mitchell, and John Freeman; Ishmael Chavis and Emmanuel sChavis – brothers representing two different Tuscarora clans or tribes; Cheif James Lowery, and a bunch others, all came together to lower North Carolina from Brunswick to Robeson County with Chief Freeman, Mitchell and Jacobs migrating to the Lake Waccamaw area from the Tuscarora reservation in Bertie County, Indian Woods.

 By 1750s-1760s, Chief Blount pleaded with the king to remove the Europeans encroaching on the reservation.